spotlightpa/poor-richard/content/statecollege/2023-01-23-SPLDARKSKIES.md

 Cherry Springs attracts stargazers from all around the world, according to Park Manager Scott Morgan.
 That tourism benefits businesses in nearby towns like Coudersport, particularly on new moon nights — the darkest.
 Last year, more than 179,000 people visited the park, Morgan told Spotlight PA.

-Chip Harrison, a member of a committee that advises the ISDA board, first found someone stargazing with a telescope in Cherry Springs in 1997.
+Chip Harrison, a member of a committee that advises the IDA board, first found someone stargazing with a telescope in Cherry Springs in 1997.
 After a conversation with the amateur astronomer, Harrison, then the park’s manager, said he saw an opportunity to attract more visitors to what was then a low-use park through stargazing programs.
 By the time he retired years later, he was credited by local newspapers with bringing development and allure to the park.

-The IDSA’s certification of the park especially boosted the park’s popularity, Harrison said.
+The IDA's certification of the park especially boosted the park’s popularity, Harrison said.
 He also noted that local businesses embraced the area’s celestial claim to fame.

 Dylan Setzer changed the name of a Coudersport restaurant to the Orion Inn Bar &amp; Grill, a nod to the constellation, when he bought it in 2021, <a href="https://www.tiogapublishing.com/potter_leader_enterprise/news/local/hungry-orion-inn-bar-and-grill-satisfies/article_c7317894-1721-11ed-959e-5b0acc3fb57f.html">according to the Potter Leader-Enterprise</a>.
 Straub Brewery, located in St. Marys, has a beer called Stellar Night.